-Our arts partnerships ensure Wellington retains its reputation as New Zealand's arts and culture capital by continuing to be home to top-class orchestras, dance and theatre companies.
+Our arts partnerships ensure Wellington retains its reputation as New Zealand's arts and culture capital by continuing to be home to top-class orchestras and dance, theatre and opera companies.
 This contributes to the city's 'sense of place' and to the full range of arts and entertainment events on offer.